 - The ★42 required in I. above represent the minimum.
 Up to ★60 from the courses listed above may be used to count on the major.
-Those seeking to enter graduate school are encouraged to take the maximum. - Global and Development Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
+Those seeking to enter graduate school are encouraged to take the maximum. - 2.
+Global and Development Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
 Some of these courses have junior prerequisites, which should be taken in the student's first year.
 Some courses have senior pre- or corequisites.
 Further details about individual courses may be found in Course Listings. - 3.
 While participation in international programs is highly encouraged, it is possible to satisfy all the requirements locally or within Canada.
-It is strongly encouraged that a student who stays in this region find a cultural experience different from their own background, whether on a First Nation's reserve or in the Inner-city or in a rural community. - 4.
-Many senior courses are offered in alternate years only.
+It is strongly encouraged that a student who stays in this region find a cultural experience different from their own background, whether on a First Nation's reserve or in the Inner-city or in a rural community.

-Minor in Interdisciplinary Studies in the area of Global and Development Studies or International Tour or of a cross-cultural immersion experience within
+Minor in Interdisciplinary Studies in the area of Global and

+· AUCSL 100 - An Introduction to Community Engagement or other AUCSL or International Tour or of a cross-cultural immersion experience within

-- AUCSL 100 An Introduction to Community Engagement or other AUCSL course - ★6 in a single language (normally of the region of the Semester Abroad
+★6 in a single language (normally of the region of the Semester Abroad abroad, an approved practicum, internship or co-op experience.